James Lee

 James leads strategic projects across the Nuffield Department of Clinical Neurosciences.
 These include the Research Excellence Framework, outside appointments/partnerships, conflict of interest, research governance, compliance, data privacy and information security, environmental sustainability, and equality, diversity and inclusivity.

 James has worked in a Research Governance capacity (with the Research Governance, Ethics and Assurance Team) for University of Oxford sponsored studies, which included monitoring of clinical trials and supporting high-quality research within the University.
-He had previous roles at the Oxford Biomedical Research Centre and the Radiology department at the Churchill Hospital.
+He had previous coordinating roles at the Oxford Biomedical Research Centre and the Radiology department at the Churchill Hospital.

 James is also a qualified exercise therapist and has undertaken research on the effects of exercise on the behavioural and psychological symptoms of dementia.